eProsima/Fast-DDS-docs/docs/fastdds/use_cases/tcp/tcp_with_discovery_server.rst

 *Fast DDS* :ref:`discovery-server-use-case` consists on a client-server discovery mechanism, in which a server
 |DomainParticipant| operates as the central point of communication.
 It collects and processes the metatraffic
-sent by the client DomainParticipants, and then distributes the appropriate information among the rest of the clients.
+sent by the client DomainParticipants, and then distributes it among the rest of the clients.
 An extended description of the feature can be found at :ref:`discovery_server`.

 To use TCP communication along with Discovery Server, both the server participant and the client participant